-The company we're looking at today is Windstream (NYS: WIN) , which yields 8.8%.
+The company we're looking at today is Windstream (NAS: WIN) , which yields 8.1%.

-Windstream has maintained a $0.25 dividend per quarter for the past five years.
+Windstream's dividend has been stable at $0.25 per quarter for the past five years.

-To understand how safe a dividend is, we use three crucial tools, the first of which is:
+To understand how safe a dividend is, we use a couple of crucial tools, the first of which is:

 Source: S&P Capital IQ.